mulle-c/mulle-container/dox/API_ARRAY.md

 void   * mulle_arrayenumerator_done( struct mulle_arrayenumerator *rover)
 ```

 Marks the end of the lifetime of the enumerator.
-It's use is merely conventional.
+Its use is merely conventional.

 ## `mulle_arrayreverseenumerator` Functions